-Tickets are €8 if bought in advance through the website (see below), otherwise €10 on the door, with concessions available.
-Kids (under 12s) go free.
+At the 2019 event, tickets were €8 if bought in advance through the website (see below), otherwise €10 on the door, with concessions available.
+Kids (under 12s) went free.

 How to get to the bread festival

-The Marx Halle is a 19th-century market hall, now a listed building and exhibition centre.
+The 2019 event was in the Marx Halle, a 19th-century market hall and now a listed building and exhibition centre.
 The location in Vienna’s 3rd district is a little away from the usual tourist routes, but easily reached on public transport or by car.

 Subway: It’s a few minutes walk from the nearest stations.
 Your best bet is the U3 line – get out at Erdberg or Schlachthausgasse